Explicit solution of an inverse first-passage time problem for L\'{e}vy processes and counterparty credit risk: Wiener--Hopf factorization and first-passage times

-where we used Wiener-Hopf factorization \eqref{eq:WH} and the form \eqref{eq:psistar} of $\psi_\theta$ in the third and fourth lines.
+where we used the probabilistic form of the Wiener--Hopf factorization of $X$ and the form \eqref{eq:psistar} of $\psi_\theta$ in the third and fourth lines.
 The identity concerning $\Psi^-$ is derived in an analogous manner.
-Finally, the equality ~\eqref{eq:chvar2} follows by taking $\theta=r$ in ~\eqref{eq:chvar}. \end{proof} \begin{Lemma} The functions $\Psi^+(u, v)$ and $\Psi^-(u, w)$ can be uniquely extended by analytical continuation and continuous extension to the respective domains
+Finally, equality~\eqref{eq:chvar2} follows by taking $\theta=r$ in \eqref{eq:chvar}. \end{pf}